Lawn darts

-Lawn darts (also known as javelin darts, jarts, lawn jarts, or yard darts) is a lawn game for two players or teams.
+Lawn darts (also known as javelin darts, Jarts, lawn jarts, or yard darts) is a lawn game for two players or teams.
 A lawn dart set usually includes four large darts and two targets.
 The gameplay and objective are similar to those of both horseshoes and darts.
 The darts are typically 12 inches (30 cm) in length with a weighted metal or plastic tip on one end and three plastic fins on a rod at the other end.
 The darts are intended to be tossed underhand toward a horizontal ground target, where the weighted end hits first and sticks into the ground.
 The target is typically a plastic ring, and landing anywhere within the ring scores a point.

-Starting in the late twentieth century, the safety of metal-tipped lawn darts was called into question in several countries.
+In the second half of the 20th century, the safety of metal-tipped lawn darts was called into question in several countries.
 After thousands of injuries and at least three children's deaths were attributed to lawn darts, the sharp-pointed darts were banned for sale in the United States and Canada.
-They are still used in the European Union but the sharp pins have been replaced with a rounded bottom, sometimes magnetic so it sticks to a mat.
+They are still used in the European Union; however, the tips are rounded instead of being sharp, and they are often magnetic, so the darts can stick to a magnet.